JWebCoder/jayScript/README.md

     element = j.select(targetElement);
     j.addClass("foo", element);

+targetElement can be:
+* #id - an id of an element
+* .class - a class of an element
+* tag - an element tag

 <a name="removeClass"/> removeClass
 -------------------------------

     element = j.select(targetElement);
     j.removeClass("foo", element);

+targetElement can be:
+* #id - an id of an element
+* .class - a class of an element
+* tag - an element tag

 <a name="hasClass"/> hasClass
 -------------------------------

     element = j.select(targetElement);
     console.log(j.hasClass("foo", element));

+targetElement can be:
+* #id - an id of an element
+* .class - a class of an element
+* tag - an element tag

 <a name="createFloatingBox"/> createFloatingBox
 -------------------------------